Impairment Assessment Training Victoria

 Help

 IMPORTANT NOTE: This Stream 1 module requires you to also complete Core (Stream 1) to become an approved assessor.
-Delivery: Webinar This is a Stream 1 module and it’s designed for doctors that have never successfully completed the Stream 1 module and do not hold this accreditation.
+Delivery: Webinar This is a Stream 1 module and it’s designed for doctors that have never successfully completed the Stream 1 module and do not hold the accreditation.
 Accreditation requires you to attend the session as well as successfully completing the module assessment.
-Successful completion of the module will lead to the awarding of one accreditation: Ear Nose and Throat If you have already successfully completed this module and you want to undertake continuing education, please go back to the homepage and enrol in Ear Nose and Throat update (Stream 2). *Course cost includes GST. *Participants need to bring along their AMA4 Guide when they attend training.
-Module information This module covers the assessment of permanent impairments from the principle dysfunctions of the ear, nose, throat and related structures.
-The module covers: The fact that legislation requires that the Australian NAL methodology is used to assess hearing loss rather than the method in Chapter 9 of the Guides.
-The process to be followed to assess impairment of hearing loss is the NAL methodology as it is variously adopted in the three compensation jurisdictions.
-The specific approaches to taken to assessment of noise induced hearing loss.
-The approach to be taken to assess ENT disorders including equilibrium, facial structure, disorders of the air passage defects.
-The other parts of the Guides beyond Chapter 9 that an examiner accredited for this module may use to complete assessment of impairments of Cranial Nerves I, VI and VIII.
+Successful completion of the module will lead to awarding of the following accreditation: Respiratory System and Respiratory System: Occupational Asthma If you have already successfully completed this module and you want to undertake continuing education, please go back to the homepage and enrol in Respiratory system update (Stream 2) and Respiratory system: Occupational Asthma update (Stream 2). *Course cost includes GST. *Participants need to bring their AMA4 Guide when they attend training.
+Module information This module covers assessment of respiratory abnormities using Chapter 5 of the Guides.
+It also covers the assessment of Occupational Asthma using an additional set of Guidelines which have been adopted for use in the WorkSafe and Wrongs Act jurisdictions, but not the TAC jurisdiction.
+The module includes: The types of injuries often associated with the three compensation jurisdictions that use the Guides.
+The Standards to which spirometry is to be conducted for the purposes of assessment using the Guides.
+The approach to derive a score of whole person impairment using Chapter 5.
+The approach to be taken when assessing occupational asthma.
+The approach to be taken to apportion an impairment score to account for extra pulmonary factors or pre-existing respiratory impairment.
 Read more

-Delivery: Webinar This is a Stream 2 module and it’s designed for doctors that have already successfully completed the Stream 1 module and hold that accreditation.
+Delivery: Webinar This is a Stream 2 module and it’s designed for doctors who have already successfully completed the Steam 1 module and hold the accreditation.
 Stream 2 modules do not have any assessment requirements, they will help you improve your proficiency by updating your skills in applying the AMA4 Guides and/or other prescribed assessment methods.
-Successful completion of the Stream 2 module will lead to awarding of one update to accreditation: Ear Nose and Throat update If you have not already successfully completed the Stream 1 module and you want to gain that accreditation, please go back to the homepage and enrol in Ear nose and Throat (Stream 1). *Course cost includes GST. *Participants need to bring along their AMA4 Guide when they attend training.
-Module information This module covers the assessment of permanent impairments from the principle dysfunctions of the ear, nose, throat and related structures.
-The module covers: The fact that legislation requires that the Australian NAL methodology is used to assess hearing loss rather than the method in Chapter 9 of the Guides.
-The process to be followed to assess impairment of hearing loss is the NAL methodology as it is variously adopted in the three compensation jurisdictions.
-The specific approaches to taken to assessment of noise induced hearing loss.
-The approach to be taken to assess ENT disorders including equilibrium, facial structure, disorders of the air passage defects.
-The other parts of the Guides beyond Chapter 9 that an examiner accredited for this module may use to complete assessment of impairments of Cranial Nerves I, VI and VIII.
+Successful completion of the Stream 2 module will lead to awarding of the following accreditation: Respiratory System update and Respiratory System: Occupational Asthma update If you have not already successfully completed the Stream 1 module and you want to gain this accreditations, please go back to the homepage and enrol in Respiratory System (Stream1), and Respiratory system: Occupational Asthma (Stream 1). *Course cost includes GST. *Participants need to bring their AMA4 Guide when they attend training.
+Module information This module covers assessment of respiratory abnormities using Chapter 5 of the Guides.
+It also covers the assessment of Occupational Asthma using an additional set of Guidelines which have been adopted for use in the WorkSafe and Wrongs Act jurisdictions, but not the TAC jurisdiction.
+The module includes: The types of injuries often associated with the three compensation jurisdictions that use the Guides.
+The Standards to which spirometry is to be conducted for the purposes of assessment using the Guides.
+The approach to derive a score of whole person impairment using Chapter 5.
+The approach to be taken when assessing occupational asthma.
+The approach to be taken to apportion an impairment score to account for extra pulmonary factors or pre-existing respiratory impairment.
 Read more

 IMPORTANT NOTE: This Stream 1 module requires you to also complete Core (Stream 1) to become an approved assessor.
-Delivery: Webinar This is a Stream 1 module and it’s designed for doctors that have never successfully completed the Visual System Stream 1 module and do not hold this accreditation.
+Delivery: Webinar This is a Stream 1 module and it’s designed for doctors that have never successfully completed the Stream 1 module and do not hold that accreditation.
 Accreditation requires you to attend the session as well as successfully completing the module assessment.
-Successful completion of the module will lead to awarding of one accreditation: Visual System If you have already successfully completed this module and you want to undertake continuing education, please go back to the homepage and enrol in Visual System update (Stream 2). *Course cost includes GST. *Participants need to bring their AMA4 Guide when they attend training.
-Module information This module covers the use of Chapter 9 of the Guides to evaluate permanent impairment of the visual system, including the eyes, ocular adnexa and visual pathways.
-The module includes: The types of impairments that are evaluated for the purpose of assessment of the visual system using the Guides.
-The two distinct approaches that will be required to assess an overall impairment score of the visual system, and which depend on the types of visual testing performed in a particular case.
-The distinction between visual impairment, visual system impairment and impairment of the whole person.
-The types of test apparatus required to perform an assessment in accordance with the Guides.
-The approach to be taken to apportion an impairment score to account for a pre-existing visual impairment.
+Successful completion of the module will lead to awarding of one accreditation: Lower Extremity If you have already successfully completed this module and you want to undertake continuing education, please go back to the homepage and enrol in Lower Extremity update (Stream 2). *Course cost includes GST. *Participants need to have their AMA4 Guide with them during the training.
+Module information The module covers the criteria from Chapter 3 of the Guides to evaluate permanent impairment of the lower extremity.
+The module includes: The various anatomic, diagnostic and functions methods which are used to evaluate impairment of the part of the lower extremity The logical path of consideration of what method is appropriate to evaluate any specific impairment of the lower extremity The logical path of consideration to derive an overall score for impairment of a lower extremity when there is more than one impairment The approach to disentangling potential overlaps of ratings with other chapters of the Guides Apportionment of Impairment: The approach required to disentangle what impairment may or may not be related to a compensable event.
 Read more

 Delivery: Webinar This is a Stream 1 module and it is designed for doctors that have never successfully completed the module and do not hold this accreditation.
 Accreditation requires you to attend the session as well as successfully completing the module assessment.
 Successful completion of the module will lead to awarding of the following accreditation Core If you have already successfully completed this module and you want to undertake continuing education, please go back to the homepage and enrol in Core update (Stream 2.)
 Please note: Core (Stream 1) is the mandatory module that needs to be undertaken in order to gain accreditation in any of the elective (body parts) module.
 Module information This module covers: The overarching principles from Chapters 1, 2 and the Glossary of the Guides that apply to all assessments performed using the Guides.
 The ways in which assessments using the Guides in used for the three Victorian Compensation Jurisdictions: WorkSafe Victoria Transport Accident Commission The Wrongs Act The ways in which the Guides are modified by legislation.
 This includes removal of some parts of the Guides, and replacement of some parts with alternative prescribed methodologies.
 The ways in which binding Court Decisions have clarified how parts of the Guides are to be interpreted.
 The way in which some common medical terms are given different meanings in the Guides.
 The way in which impairment scores for different body parts are to be assembled to derive an overall score of impairment of a whole person.
 Apportionment of Impairment: The approach required to disentangle what impairment may or may not be related to a compensable event. *Course cost includes GST and your copy of the AMA4 Guide.
 Read more